Senzie-S/hello-world/README.md

 # hello-world
-Practicing the GitHub flow from this repository.
+This repository is for practicing the GitHub flow.